 When applied, the tape lifts your skin gently by recoiling.
 This process helps in creating a microscopic space between your skin and the underneath tissues.

-The tissues under your skin contain sensory receptors that respond to feel, touch, pain, and temperature, also responsible for sensing proprioception.
+The tissues under your skin contain sensory receptors that respond to feel, light touch, pain, and temperature, also responsible for sensing proprioception.

 Kinesio tape helps in decompressing these tissues, thus sending new signals to your brain.
 When your brain receives these signals, it responds differently.